Leafpub/leafpub/INSTALL.md

 2. Open a web browser and navigation to your domain.
 3. The installer will take care of the rest.

-You can safely delete this file (INSTALL.txt) anytime.
+You can safely delete this file (INSTALL.md) anytime.

 ## License